Type species: Sphinx populi Linnaeus, 1758.

 LARVA: 65--85mm.
 Trimorphic: green, whitish grey and bluish white.

 The newly-emerged 5mm-long larva, which partially devours its eggshell, is pale green, very rough, with small, yellow tubercles, and has a rounded head and a cream-coloured horn.
-With growth, yellow lateral stripes appear and the legs and spiracles become pink; the body colour, however, usually remains yellowish green, with yellow tubercles.
+With growth, yellow lateral stripes appear and the legs and spiracles become pink; the body colour, however, usually remains yellowish-green, with yellow tubercles.
 Occasionally, some individuals become heavily spotted with red, especially those feeding on Salix as opposed to Populus spp.
-Others may be bluish white with cream stripes and tubercles instead of the basic green and yellow coloration (see Grayson & Edmunds, 1989b, for an explanation of this).
-Some, especially those feeding on Populus alba, can be very pale or turn into a rare blue-grey form.
-When full-grown, all individuals are very stocky, whatever the colour form, and develop a brownish tint prior to pupation.
+Others may be bluish-white with cream stripes and tubercles, or even nearly white, instead of the basic green and yellow coloration, especially those feeding on Populus alba (see Grayson & Edmunds, 1989b, for an explanation of this).
+A few totally red individuals are also known (Jean Haxaire, pers. obs.
+2018).
+When full-grown, all are very stocky, whatever the colour form, and develop a brownish tint prior to pupation.

 Initially, the young larva rests along a vein on the underside of a leaf but, after the second moult, it adopts a more characteristic sphinx-like posture, hanging beneath a leaf or a stalk by its last two pairs of prolegs (Williams, 1966).
 Not very active, it tends to remain in the same feeding area throughout its life, noticeably stripping numbers of shoots.